ProvableHQ/leo/docs/rfc/007-type-aliases.md

-While the conversions generally cause overhead in traditional programming languages, this may not be the case for Leo's compilation to R1CS, in which everything is flattened, including member variables of circuit types.
+While the conversions generally cause overhead in traditional programming languages, this may not be the case for Leo's compilation to R1CS, in which everything is flattened, including member variables of struct types.
-Thus, it may be the case that the circuit `T` above reduces to just its member `U` in R1CS.
+Thus, it may be the case that the struct `T` above reduces to just its member `U` in R1CS.

-It might also be argued that wrapping a type into a one-member-variable circuit type could be a better practice than aliasing the type, to enforce better type separation and safety.
+It might also be argued that wrapping a type into a one-member-variable struct type could be a better practice than aliasing the type, to enforce better type separation and safety.

 We need to consider the pros and cons of the two approaches,